Babcock Journal of Economics ISSN: 2734-2239

 Paper Format

 A manuscript must be prepared in MS word format with Times New Roman 12 pt. font, and margin of one inch (1”) on all sides, and double line spacing.
 The right-hand margin must have justified alignment.
 Where necessary, equations must be numbered.
 Footnotes should not be used for reference purposes.
 All references and/or content notes must be placed at the end of the paper.
-A paper must be a maximum of 18 pages in all (i.e., including tables, figures, references and appendices).
-All tables and or figures must be sequentially numbered and appropriately titled and, where necessary, sources should be placed at the base.
-The abstract of a paper must essentially summarise the objective of the paper, methodology employed, major findings and recommendations, and must be a maximum of 150 words in length.
-The abstract must be written in past tense, and no in-text citation must be contained in the abstract.
+A paper must be a maximum of 30 pages, including tables, figures, references and appendices.
+All tables and or figures must be sequentially numbered and appropriately titled and where necessary sources should be placed at the base.
+The abstract of a paper must essentially summarise the background and objective of the paper, methodology employed, major findings and recommendations, and must be a maximum of 150 words in length.
+The abstract must be written in past tense, and no in-text citation must be contained in it.
 Maximum of five key words must be provided underneath the abstract.
-Also, where necessary, maximum of five Journal of Economic Literature (JEL) classifications must be provided.
-All sources cited in the body of a paper must be fully listed in the references.
+Maximum of five (5) Journal of Economic Literature (JEL) classifications codes must be provided.
+All in-text citations must be fully listed in the references with the relevant DOI or links, if available.

 Referencing Style